 - Hormonal function tends to be healthy

-Weights above or below this range are not automatically unhealthy, but they do warrant paying closer attention to objective health markers like blood pressure, blood sugar, and cardiovascular risk factors.
+Weights above or below this range aren’t automatically unhealthy — but they do mean you should pay closer attention to objective markers like blood pressure, blood sugar, and cardiovascular risk factors.

-If you found this article because you feel anxious about your weight, please hear this: the number on the scale does not define your health, your worth, or your attractiveness.
-Ideal body weight formulas were created for medical calculations, not as beauty standards.
+If you landed on this article because you feel anxious about your weight, please hear this: the number on the scale doesn’t define your health, your worth, or how attractive you are.
+These formulas were built for medical calculations — not as beauty standards.

-If your relationship with food and weight is causing distress, consider speaking with a healthcare provider or therapist who specializes in eating disorders and body image.
+If your relationship with food and weight is causing real distress, consider talking to a healthcare provider or therapist who specializes in eating disorders and body image.
 The National Eating Disorders Association helpline is 1-800-931-2237.

 Frequently Asked Questions

-The healthy BMI range does not change with age: 108 to 145 pounds for 5’4″.
-However, body composition naturally shifts as you age, with less muscle and more fat even at the same weight.
-Strength training becomes especially important after 40 to maintain muscle mass and metabolic health.
+The healthy BMI range doesn’t change with age: 108 to 145 pounds for 5’4″.
+But body composition naturally shifts — you lose muscle and gain fat even at the same weight.
+This is why strength training becomes so critical after 40 for maintaining muscle mass and metabolic health.

-At 5’4″, 160 pounds corresponds to a BMI of about 27.4, which falls in the “overweight” category.
-However, if you are muscular and your waist circumference is healthy, this number may not accurately reflect your health.
-Discuss your individual situation with your doctor.
+At 5’4″, 160 pounds gives you a BMI of about 27.4, which lands in the “overweight” category.
+But if you’re muscular and your waist circumference is healthy, that number might not reflect your actual health.
+Talk to your doctor about your specific situation.

-Because ideal weight formulas are crude estimates.
-If your blood pressure, blood sugar, cholesterol, and other health markers are normal, and you are physically active, your doctor may correctly conclude that you are healthy at a weight above the formula prediction.
-Trust your doctor and your lab results over any formula.
+Because these formulas are crude estimates, that’s what gives.
+If your blood pressure, blood sugar, cholesterol, and other markers are normal, and you’re physically active, your doctor is right to call you healthy at a weight above the formula prediction.
+Trust your lab results over any formula.